Home

 The Solution

 Nucleus specified the L-Acoustics HYRISS (Hyperreal Immersive Sound Space) platform after experiencing its capabilities at the L-Acoustics showroom in Highgate.
-HYRISS merges L-ISA for object-based source positioning, Ambiance for room acoustic adaptation, and the Anima engine to process content for the exact space and moment.
-To deliver this immersive landscape while maintaining a visually unbroken interior, the team completely concealed the loudspeakers behind acoustically transparent fabric, treating sound as a foundational architectural tool.
+HYRISS integrates L-ISA for object-based source positioning, Ambiance for electronic acoustic adaptation, and the Anima engine to process content dynamically for the exact space and moment.

 The Result